 History tells us that WWI was a bloodbath, fought by doomed Pals, mere cannon fodder ushered to the trenches by comfortable generals in plush hotels.

 It tells us that WWII was won by the ingenuity of the Bouncing Bomb, Bletchley Park, and Mulberry Harbours.

 It tells us too that the Korean War, often nicknamed the Forgotten War, claimed nearly as many lives as Vietnam which in itself became a turning point in the eyes of how many ordinary people on the home front viewed their country’s decision to go to war.

 History can show you the heroic image of Simon Weston but at the same time can gloss over Thatcher’s war crimes in the Falklands depending on where your information comes from.

 History will show you Churchill, victory sign and cigar, the saviour of war torn Britain.
 But it’ll downplay the slaughter in Ireland before he became Prime Minister.

 After all, History is only the version of events that people have decided to agree upon.

 |Last year’s beautiful Poppy installation at St George’s Hall, Liverpool (Liverpool Echo)|

-If, like I am, you’re interested in social history or your own family history – or perhaps just enjoy some of the wonderful archive photographs that people share on social media – then it’s easy to see how much has changed.
-I love seeing people at home, domestics scenes, and the pictures of street parties, for example.
-I couldn’t imagine a proper street party now.
-It’s been a long time since I’ve felt any real community spirit about the street where I’ve lived.
+If, like I am, you’re interested in social history or your own family history – or perhaps just enjoy some of the archive photographs that people share on social media – then it’s easy to see how much has changed over the years since the Second World War.
+I couldn’t imagine a street party these days.

-These days we’re cynical, we’re enlightened, we have access to accurate news reporting….and even more access to propaganda, which in itself has never gone out of fashion.
+These days we’re cynical, we’re enlightened, we have access to accurate news reporting….and even more access to propaganda, and that in itself is something that has never gone out of fashion.
 Never forget that.